imbenzene/SudokuSolver/README.md

 #####Algorithm (Pseduo-code)
 -Iterate through list of unsolved Cells
-	-Check dictionary for number possible values, if # == 1
+-Check dictionary for number possible values, if number == 1
 -	Cell is solved
 -else
 -	Check neighbors for the cell and remove the value currently being iterated the cell's neighbors -Recursive call for the same function
 -Exit when, all cells have been propagated.